 Access to records

-- A requester must comply with the procedure that PAIA stipulates – the request must be in the format that the Regulations specify and the requester must pay the prescribed fees to the business.
+- A requester must comply with the procedure that PAIA stipulates – the request must be in the form specified in the regulations, and the requester must pay the prescribed fees to the organisation.
 Again, relatively easy to comply with.